dinagr/frontend-nanodegree-feedreader/README.md

 # General

-This app is an example of automatic tests in JS. <br />
+This app is an example of JS automatic tests. <br />
 At the moment all the tests have passed.

 #Libraries used in this project